enowars/enowars7-service-RFC/README.md

 # enowars7-service-RFC
-Service and checker repository for the upcoming enowars7 attack-defense CTF competition
+Service and checker repository for the upcoming enowars7 attack-defense CTF competition.

 ## RFC-technicalities in a nutshell
 - Python based web service utilizing the flask framework